Pause or cancel peptide therapy

 Some pause reasons should trigger clinician follow-up first

-Stopping because of cost is different from stopping because of side effects, pregnancy planning, surgery, a new diagnosis, new medications, or abnormal labs.
-GLP-1 medicines, sermorelin, PT-141/bremelanotide, NAD+, glutathione, GHK-Cu topical foam, and methylene blue have different restart, interaction, symptom, and monitoring questions.
+Stopping because of cost is different from stopping because of side effects, pregnancy planning, surgery, a new diagnosis, new medications, abnormal labs, or a change in treatment goals.
+Peptide12-listed options such as GLP-1 medications, sermorelin, PT-141/bremelanotide, NAD+, glutathione, GHK-Cu topical foam, and methylene blue have different restart, interaction, symptom, and monitoring questions, so continuation is not automatic.

 • For GLP-1 medications, ask about severe nausea, vomiting, dehydration, abdominal pain, gallbladder symptoms, kidney concerns, pregnancy plans, and missed-dose or restart rules.